 Selects the SCHED_OTHER scheduling policy which is the default universal time-sharing policy used by most processes.
-The urgency of the priority of the process is adjusted by the operating system based on CPU utilization.
+The priority of the process is adjusted by the operating system based on CPU utilization.
 Processes using this policy will always have a less favorable priority than those in the remaining classes.